Clothing Guidelines for Reenactors

 By December 1776, many had over a year’s worth of service fighting British regulars.
 Following their participation in the Battle of New York, they had retreated from Manhattan Island, marched through the Jerseys, and crossed into Pennsylvania.
 Over 5,000 troops from Virginia, Delaware, Massachusetts, Maryland, Pennsylvania, New York, and Connecticut crossed the Delaware River into Pennsylvania; set up camp; and waited to be part of Washington’s next move.
 Clothing showed the wear, and much was discarded or lost.

 Please take the time to read the recommendations contained in the following sections.
-The Friends of Washington Crossing Park reserves the right to prevent participation in the event if staff deems that the reenactor does not meet the minimum clothing standard.
-Questions can be directed to email@example.com.
+The Friends of Washington Crossing Park reserve the right to prevent participation in the event if staff deems that the reenactor does not meet the minimum clothing standard.
+Questions can be directed to firstname.lastname@example.org.

 General Guidelines (Required of All Reenactors)